samghelms/similar_eqs_senior_proj/report/writeup.md

 ## Further preparation

 The following section goes over a series of functions I have written to further prepare the tokenized equations for a machine learning model.
-Keep in mind some, none, or all of these functions need not be used: You could modify them, write your own, or just use the output of the tokenization process for a model.
+Keep in mind some, any, or all of these functions need not be used: You could modify them, write your own, or just use the output of the tokenization process for a model.

 ### Splitting